 For current students requesting for upcoming Fall – December 15th

-Disability Access asks the Residence Life office to place the student in any dorm room that can fulfil the accommodation needs of that student, we do not ask Residence Life to place a student in a particular dorm.
+Disability Access asks the Residence Life office to place the student in any dorm room that can fulfil the accommodation needs of that student, we do not ask Residence Life to place a student in a particular dorm as an accommodation.

 Single Room Requests:

 Single rooms are not granted based on a need for quiet study space.
 Residence halls are designed as living spaces.
 We ask students who need very quiet environments for study to seek other places on campus that are designated as quiet study areas.